What We Do

 Collective Agreements

-Written agreement between employer organizations and trade unions that outlines many of the terms and conditions of employment for employees in a bargaining unit.
+Written agreements between employer organizations and trade unions that outlines many of the terms and conditions of employment for employees in a bargaining unit.
 The terms and conditions are reached through collective bargaining between the employer and the union.

 Display Forms